-The information age is one of several developments that have radically altered the view of a teacher or instructor in an educational setting.
-Once upon a time, teachers were experts in a given subject matter and their role was to impart what they knew into the minds of waiting learners.
-Along the way, most teachers also acquired skills in how best to achieve that transfer of learning to their students.
+The information age is one of several developments that have radically altered the view of a teacher, trainer or instructor in an educational setting.
+Once upon a time, teachers and trainers were experts in a given subject matter and their role was to impart what they knew into the minds of waiting learners.
+Along the way, most trainers also acquired skills in how best to achieve that transfer of learning to their students.

-Be it creating more effective lectures and questioning techniques, or incorporating technological enhancements like audio-visual aids into their work, good teachers had the skills needed to present what they knew in effective ways.
+Be it creating more effective lessons and questioning techniques, or incorporating technological enhancements like audio-visual aids into their work, good trainers had the skills needed to present what they knew in effective ways.

-Today the information explosion in some fields of study makes the textbooks on which teachers rely out-of-date in many areas before they open the books for the first time.
-The technology of the Internet makes new information readily available to both teachers and students.
+Today the information explosion in some fields of study makes the textbooks that the rely on, out-of-date before they open the books for the first time.
+The technology of the Internet makes new information readily available to both trainers and students.
 Incorporating new technologies into existing educational environments is challenging at best.

-In some circles, what we now know about how the brain learns has led to seeing a teacher as more of a manager of a learning process.
-Although teachers still have ultimate authority, they now recognize that like managers in the business world, they must get things done through other people.
+In some circles, what we now know about how the brain learns has led to seeing a trainer as more of a manager of a learning process.
+Although trainers still have ultimate authority, they now recognise that like managers in the business world, they must get things done through other people.

-However, when it comes to teachers as leaders, an Internet search quickly reveals that idea appears to be restricted to the teachers’ role outside the classroom, not within the classroom.
-The rapid and revolutionary changes in educational systems all over the world are accompanied by calls for teachers to have greater leadership roles in influencing school administrations and school boards and even the community at large.
+However, when it comes to trainers as leaders, an Internet search quickly reveals that idea appears to be restricted to the teachers’ role outside the classroom, not within the classroom.
+The rapid and revolutionary changes in educational systems all over the world are accompanied by calls for trainers to have greater leadership roles in influencing educational bodies and boards and even the community at large.

 The answer lies partly within the traditional confusion over differentiating leaders from managers.
 Managers have hierarchical authority over groups of people and by virtue of that fact; many have considered them to be leaders.
 In reality, there is a huge difference.